-Ethernet Port Configuration provides controls for your router's Ethernet ports.
-There are five total ports: by default, one WAN port and four numbered LAN ports.
-While default settings will be sufficient in most circumstances, you have the ability to control: Mode (WAN or LAN) and Link Speed.
-Additional controls for WAN ports are available in Internet $\rightarrow$ Ethernet Settings.
+Ethernet Port Configuration provides controls for your router's Ethernet port.
+While default settings will be sufficient in most circumstances, you have the ability to control: Mode (Enabled or Disabled) and Link Speed.
+Additional controls for WAN ports are available in Internet \rightarrow Ethernet Settings.